Azahar Tips and Tricks¶

 - Delete the

-folder - Try your game again
+shadersfolder - Try your game again

-hotkey to exit your game instead of using the STEAM
+Note: Use the Select + Start hotkey to exit your game instead of using the STEAM button.

 Azahar Tips and Tricks¶